uwetom/media-production-worksheets/wk13-unity-ar-introduction/worksheet2.md

 - Drag the "Ship Environment" object into the assets panel to turn it into a prefab.
 - Delete the object from the hierarchy
 - Add the prefab to your script
-- test the add again on your device.
+- Test on your device.

 ### Add multiple markers